BobRak/OpenHAB-Smartthings/org.openhab.binding.smartthings/README.md

 This binding integrates the Samsung Smartthings Hub into OpenHAB.
 This is implemented as an OpenHAB 2 binding.

+** Warning - The jar file deployed after 11/13/18 will require that you deploy the revised OpenHabAppV2.groovy file on your hub **

 ## Supported things

 The goal is to support all of the bindings in the [Smartthings Capabilities list](http://docs.smartthings.com/en/latest/capabilities-reference.html).
 However all of the devices have not been tested at this time.
 Please test with your devices.
 If you find one that doesn't work [follow these instructions](Troubleshooting.md) to collect the required data so I can work to support it.